Make Plans to Come to Dallas

 Fusion is Joining Two or More Systems to Form a Single Entity

-• Hospitality: Food, beverages, music, and dance are reimagined through the fusion of unique ingredients, processes, and cultural heritage of entrepreneurs who blend their experiences and background into innovation in hospitality.
+• Hospitality: Food, beverages, music, and dance are reimagined through the fusion of unique ingredients, processes, and cultural heritage of entrepreneurs who blend their experiences and backgrounds into innovation where people dine, drink, listen to music, and dance.

 • Safety: COVID brought a new alliance among health, police, fire, public works, transportation, and planning to expedite changes in hours, occupancy, outdoor seating, alcohol regulations, and transportation.
 Many have formalized and continue collaborating, using data-based evidence for training and venue compliance.